sideroad/grunt-tscheck/README.md

 grunt-tscheck
 =============

-Make sure your web application which is thread safe program
+Be safe your web application thread

 # Sample Configuration